Aware Recovery Care Announces Innovative New In-Home Withdrawal Management Program

 Often the first stage of recovery from addiction involves help with the often challenging symptoms of withdrawal.
-Aware Recovery Care is now, for the first time in Connecticut, offering that help on an in-home basis.
+Aware Recovery Care is now, for the first time in New Hampshire, Connecticut, and Rhode Island offering that help on an in-home basis.

 Here are the details: